Dzvinia Orlowsky

+Life

 Dzvinia Orlowsky was born in Cambridge, Ohio, to Ukrainian immigrant parents.
 She earned a Bachelor of Arts degree from Oberlin College and a Master of Fine Arts from the Warren Wilson College MFA Program for Writers.
 She interned for Adventures in Poetry, New York City, 1975 and attended the Jack Kerouac School of Disembodied Poetics, Naropa Institute in 1976.

 Jeff Friedman's and her co-translation of Memorials by Polish poet Mieczyslaw Jastrun for which she and Friedman were awarded a 2016 National Endowment for the Arts Literature Translation Fellowship was published by Dialogos in 2014.

 Her co-translations with Ali Kinsella from the Ukrainian of selected poems by Natalka Bilotserkivets, Eccentric Days of Hope and Sorrow, was published by Lost Horse Press in fall, 2021 and short-listed for the 2022 Griffin International Poetry Prize, the Derek Walcott Poetry Prize, the ALTA National Translation Award, and awarded the 2020-2021 American Association for Ukrainian Studies Translation Prize.
 Their co-translations from the Ukrainian of Halyna Kruk's poetry, Lost in Living, for which they were awarded a 2024 National Endowment for the Arts Translation grant was published by Lost Horse Press in 2024 and was a finalist for the 2025 PEN Award for Poetry in Translation.
+In 2026 Lost Horse Press published their co-translation from the Ukrainian of Oleksander Dovzhenko's The Enchanted Desna.

-In addition to the above, other honors include a Pushcart Prize (2007); A Massachusetts Cultural Council Professional Development Grant (1999); a Massachusetts Cultural Council Poetry Grant (1998); She has also been a finalist in the Grolier Prize, The Academy of American Poets Prize at Ohio State University, and the New Literary Awards Prize.
+In addition to the above, other honors include a Pushcart Prize (2007; 2026); A Massachusetts Cultural Council Professional Development Grant (1999); a Massachusetts Cultural Council Poetry Grant (1998); She has also been a finalist in the Grolier Prize, The Academy of American Poets Prize at Ohio State University, and the New Literary Awards Prize.
 Her poem sequence “The (Dis)enchanted Desna” was a winner of the 2019 New England Poetry Club's Samuel Washington Allen Prize, selected by Robert Pinsky, and her and Kinsella's co-translation from the Ukrainian of Natalka Bilotserkivets's poem sequence "Allergy" was winner of the New England Poetry Club's Diana Der Hovanessian Prize in Translation.
 More recently, Dzvinia Orlowsky's poem "Our Wagons Were Made Entirely Out of Wood" was selected by Bruce Weigl for the 2022 1st Annual Ampersand Award for Poetry and Prose, sponsored by Pulse & Echo magazine.

-Dzvinia Orlowsky's poems, short fiction pieces, and translations have appeared in a number of journals and magazines, including Agni, Antioch Review, Columbia, Consequence Forum, Ezra, Field, Journal of the American Medical Association, Kenyon Review, Lily Poetry Review, Los Angeles Review, Mom Egg Review, New Flash Fiction, 100 Word Story, Plume, Poetry International, Solstice Literary Magazine, The Baffler, The Massachusetts Review, Ploughshares', The Spoon River Review, and The American Poetry Review.
+She is the 2026 recipient of the David Ferry and Ellen LaForge Prize in Poetry and Poetic Translation.